NickNaso/ghostscript4js/README.md

 ### executeSync

-**executeSync(cmd)** method takes the Ghostscript command parameters in input as a string and executes in a synchronous way.
+**executeSync(cmd)** method takes the Ghostscript command parameters in input as a string or array of strings and executes in a synchronous way.
 If something wrong happens in calling this method an Error with description and code error will be thrown.

 #### Example - executeSync